-Here’s how it works: Instead of lifting and lowering your body or a weight, you hold yourself in a fixed spot, says personal trainer Ashley Ntansah, who designed this workout.
+Here’s how it works: Instead of lifting and lowering your body or a dumbbell, you hold yourself in a fixed spot, says personal trainer Ashley Ntansah, who designed this workout.
 “It not only creates definition but also strengthens the smaller muscles, which have to work harder to keep you stabilised.”

-Do this total-body workout three days a week.
+Do this total-body isometric workout three days a week.
 Starting with the first exercise, hold the position for 60 seconds, rest for 30 seconds, and then repeat the exercise three to five more times.

 Plank With Glute Squeeze